ambrop72/aprinter/README.md

 The included `DeTool.py` script can be used to convert tool-using g-code to a format which the firmware understands, but more about that will be explained later.

-### Slave steppers
+### Multiple steppers per axis

-Slave steppers are extra steppers assigned to an axis.
-They will be driven synchronously with the main stepper for the axis.
-Actually, the only difference between the main stepper and slave steppers is the way they are specified in the configuration.
+More than one stepper can be assigned to an axis, and they will be driven synchronously.

-In the web GUI, slave steppers can be added in the Stepper section for a particular stepper.
+In the web GUI, additional steppers can be added in the Stepper section for a particular stepper.
 If there is no existing suitable stepper port definition, you will need to add one in the Board configuration.
-When doing this, note that for slave steppers, the "Stepper timer" does not need to be defined (set it to "Not defined").
+When doing this, note that for the additional (non-first) steppers in an axis, the "Stepper timer" does not need to be defined (you may set it to "Not defined").

 ### Coordinate transformation

 APrinter has generic support for non-cartesian coordinate systems.
-Currently, delta (towers) and CoreXY/H-bot are supported out of the box.
+Currently, linear delta, rotationa delta, SCARA and CoreXY/H-bot are supported out of the box.

-*NOTE*: Delta will not work well on AVR based platforms due to lack of CPU speed and RAM.
-CoreXY may or may not.
+*NOTE*: The nonlinear transforms will not work well on AVR based platforms due to lack of CPU speed and RAM.
+CoreXY may or may not, depending on how many axes (esp. extruders) you configure.

 Generally, the transformation is configured as follows in the web GUI:

-- In the Steppers list, define the steppers (actuators) that are involved in the transform, with names that are *not* cartesian axes (delta: A, B, C, CoreXY: A, B).
+- In the Steppers list, define the steppers (actuators) that are involved in the transform, with names that are *not* cartesian axes (linear/rotational delta: A, B, C, CoreXY/SCARA: A, B).
-  Make that for each such stepper, "Is cartesian" is set to No.
+  Ensure that for each such stepper, "Is cartesian" is set to No.
   Set the position limits correctly (see the sub-section next).
+  Note that for rotational delta and SCARA, the positions of these axes are measured in degrees.
   For delta, enable homing for all three steppers, for CoreXY disable homing for both.
-- Define any remaining cartesian steppers.
-So for CoreXY that would be Z, and none for delta.
+- Define any remaining Cartesian steppers.
+So for CoreXY and SCARA that would be Z, and for linear/rotational delta none.
   Of course extruders still belong to the Steppers list.
 - In the "Coordinate transformation" section, select your particular transformation type.
   More configuration is made available.
-- Set up the "Stepper mapping" to map the transformation to the steppers defined earlier.
+- Set up the "Stepper mapping" to map the physical axes (actuators) defined earlier.
-  Type the stepper name letter to map a stepper.
+  Type the axis name (A, B, C) to map an axis.
   Note that you are free to define the mapping in any order, to achieve correct motion.
   Which is a bit tricky woth CoreXY - you may also have to invert stepper direction.
 - Set the transformation-type specific parameters.
 The delta-related parameters mean exactly the same as for Marlin, so no further explanation will be given here.
+- Configure the segmentation.
+You have to enable segmentation if you use a nonlinear geometry (all but CoreXY).
+Note that when performing segmentation, the firmware first calculates an initial number of segments based on the desired speed of a move and the segments-per-second setting, than clamps this value to the limits obtained based on the configured minimum and maximum segment length.
 - Configure the cartesian axes.
 Currently this is just position limits and maximum speed.
-  But, for CoreXY, you have the option of enabling homing for cartesian axes (which is a different concept than stepper-specific homing).
+  But, for CoreXY, you have the option of enabling homing for cartesian axes.

 #### Stepper configuration

-Steppers involved in the coordinate transform have their own configuration which is generally the same as for other steppers.
+Steppers involved in the coordinate transform (typically A, B and maybe C) have their own configuration which is generally the same as for other steppers.
 In particular they need to be defined the position limits.

 For CoreXY, the position limits should not constrain motion as defined by the limits of the cartesian axes.